Master of Science in Robotics

 Innovative Curriculum - MS in Robotics

-Students with academic or career backgrounds in computer science or mechanical or electrical engineering are well suited to this program, and will take advanced core courses in all three areas.
+Students with academic or career backgrounds in computer science, mechanical, electrical, or computer engineering are well suited to this program, and will take advanced core courses in all areas.
 You can further specialize your degree with flexible electives in areas such as:

 - Mechatronic systems